atulafre/Azure-ELK-Setup/README.md

       enabled: yes
 ```

-- navigate to <public_ip_of_ELK-SERVER>:5601/app/kibana to check that the installation worked as expected.
+- Navigate to <public_ip_of_ELK-SERVER>:5601/app/kibana to check that the installation worked as expected.

 ![Dashboard](https://user-images.githubusercontent.com/82840381/128798437-1401e157-b406-48a9-ba65-f7e07018c356.png)